-Daylight Savings - Spring Forward is coming up, March 11th, 2018, and we need to be prepared.
-Obviously, we all get a little bummed about losing an hour of sleep, but the Spring Forward transition is a little easier to handle as a parent.
-Here are my favorite tips that you should know before March 11th.
+Daylight Savings - Spring Forward is coming up, and we need to be prepared.
+Obviously, we all get a little bummed about losing an hour of sleep; however, as parents, there is a a perk.
+The Spring Forward transition is a little easier to handle as compared to Fall Back.
+Here are my favorite tips that you should know to make the transition easier.

 How to Handle Daylight Savings: Spring Forward like a Boss!

 1. Don’t change the clocks until Sunday: Do not change the clocks before you go to bed on Saturday.
 Just get up at your usual time on Sunday and start the day.
 Wait until after your cup of coffee and a bit of breakfast to change the clocks.
 It will feel much better this way, trust me!

 2. Naps: Put your child down for their naps 30 minutes LATER than the normal time for 3 days.
 So, if your little one usually takes a morning nap around 9:30 am, you will adjust this to 10:00 am.
 Do the same for both morning and afternoon naps.
 On day 4, you can get put your kiddo down again at the normal time of 9:30 am.
 This allows your child’s body and circadian rhythm time to adjust to the change in small increments.

 3. Bedtime: Same as naps.
 Put your child to bed 30 minutes Later than their normal time for 3 days.
 For example, if he typically goes down at 7:30, put him down at 8:00 pm.
 (This will FEEL like 7:00 pm to your child’s circadian rhythm).
 Your child may struggle to fall asleep at first but be consistent with your normal bedtime strategies.
 On night 4, you can put him down at his normal bedtime of 7:30 pm.